Compare switcher mortgage deals in Ireland

 The European Central Bank (ECB) sets interest rates for the euro area every six weeks.

-The refinance rate was cut 25 basis points to 3.40% in October 2024 after a drop in September 2024.
+The refinance rate was cut to 3.15% in December 2024 after drops in September and October 2024.

 When the ECB rate changes, your lender can increase or reduce your mortgage rate if you’re on a variable rate, but is under no obligation to do so.
 Those on tracker mortgages may feel the impact of changes immediately.